A Dissipatively Stabilized Mott Insulator of Photons

 Here, we present a circuit platform for exploration of quantum matter composed of strongly interacting microwave photons and employ it to demonstrate direct dissipative stabilization of a strongly correlated phase of photons.
-Our scheme~\cite{ma2017autonomous} builds upon and simplifies previous proposals~\cite{kapit2014,hafezi2015,lebreuilly2016towards}, and is agnostic to the target phase, as long as that phase is incompressible.
+Our scheme~\cite{ma2017autonomous} builds upon and simplifies prior proposals~\cite{kapit2014,hafezi2015,lebreuilly2016towards,Lebreuilly2017}, and is agnostic to the target phase so long as it is incompressible and exhibits mobile quasi-holes.

 To understand the protocol, illustrated in Fig.~\ref{fig:0}, consider a target ground state, comprising $N_0$ photons, that is spectrally gapped from excited states with the same particle number with a many-body gap $\Delta_{\textrm{mb}}$.
 It must additionally be incompressible with respect to change in particle number, in the sense that inserting each of the first $N_0$ particles requires about the same energy, while adding an $(N_0+1)$th particle requires an energy different by the compressibility gap $\Delta_{\textrm{comp}}$.
 Using a combination of coherent drive and engineered dissipation, we irreversibly inject particles into the system near the energy (per particle) of the target state.
-As long as the target state has good wavefunction overlap with the initial state (e.g. the vacuum $N=0$) and locally injected particles, the system will be continuously filled up to the target state, at which point further addition of particles is energetically suppressed by $\Delta_{\textrm{comp}}$.
+As long as the target state has good wavefunction overlap with both the initial state (e.g. the vacuum $N=0$) and the locally injected particles, the system will be continuously filled up to the target state, at which point further addition of particles is energetically suppressed by $\Delta_{\textrm{comp}}$.
 Generically, the injected particles will \textit{order} in the strongly correlated phase under the influence of the underlying coherent interactions, geometries or topological properties present in the many-body system.